 Applicable regulations: Regulation 2568/91 and subsequent amendments.

-Olive oil of a green fruity, sweet in mouth and connotations to green leaf, green almond, dry fruits and fig tree.
+Olive oil of a green fruity and connotations to green leaf, green almond, tomato plant and fig tree.

 Analysis and tasting panel made by: